luizfelippesr/magnetizer/README.md

  * [FGSL](http://www.lrz.de/services/software/mathematik/gsl/fortran/)

-Once they are installed (see [Dependencies](#dependencies) for building instructions), the code can be compiled by simply typing `make` (or `make -j <number of processors>` if you would like to save time using multiple processors) and run using:
+Once they are installed (see [Dependencies](#dependencies) for building instructions), the code can be compiled by using `make prod` or `make test`, for a production or test (debugging and backtracing enable) run, respectively.
+For building using multiple processors, the command `make -j <number of processors>` should work.

+The code can be run using mpi:
 ```
 mpirun ./Magnetizer.exe <parameters_file>
 ```